skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

 1. Create a SageMaker lifecycle configuration

-    Login to the AWS Console and navigate to [SageMaker](https://console.aws.amazon.com/sagemaker/).
+    Login to the [AWS Console](https://aws.amazon.com/console/) and navigate to [SageMaker](https://console.aws.amazon.com/sagemaker/).
 You can find SageMaker in the Machine Learning section or using the search box at the top of the console.
 The SageMaker Dashboard contains links to all major components: Notebook, Training, and Inference.

+    For this workshop we'll be working out of Frankfurt: ```eu-central-1```.
+Take a look at the upper right hand corner of the console.
+That's where you'll see an indication of your current region.
+If you don't see Frankfurt, click on it now and select Frankfurt.
+You need to know the region you're working in whenever you use AWS.

-Second on the Notebook list is "Lifecycle configurations".
+    The second item in the left-hand notebook navigation section is "Lifecycle configurations".
 Click on that link.

     Lifecycle configurations are startup scripts that initialize your Jupyter notebook environments.
 They can be run once on creation or on every notebook startup.